 Plaintiffs moved for a preliminary injunction on the same day that they filed their complaint, and defendants moved to dismiss the claim on February 20, 2008.
 On June 4, 2008, the Court (Judge Robin J. Cauthron) ruled on both motions, denying the motion to dismiss and granting the preliminary injunction.
 Chamber of Commerce of the U.S. v.
-Henry, No. CIV-08-109-C, 2008 WL 2329164 (W.D.
+Henry, 08-cv-109-C, 2008 WL 2329164 (W.D.
 Okla.
 June 4, 2008).

 The defendants appealed to the Tenth Circuit, and on February 2, 2010, the Court of Appeals (Judge Harris L. Hartz, Judge Paul Joseph Kelly, Jr., and Judge Carlos F. Lucero) affirmed the District Court’s grant of a preliminary injunction barring the discrimination lawsuit provisions and the tax penalty provisions from taking effect, but reversed the grant of injunction as to the verification requirement.
 Chamber of Commerce of the U.S. v.
 Edmondson, 594 F.3d 742 (10th Cir.
 2010).

-The case was remanded to the District Court, which in June 2010 granted a continuance of the case pending the Supreme Court’s decision in Chamber of Commerce of the United States v.
-Whiting (IM-AZ-0013).
-On May 26, 2011, the Supreme Court (Justice Samuel A. Alito) issued its opinion, holding that federal law does not preempt an Arizona law that requires businesses to verify employees’ work eligibility and allows the state to revoke the business licenses of employers who knowingly hire unauthorized workers.
+IM-AZ-0013).
+On May 26, 2011, the Supreme Court (Justice Samuel A. Alito) issued its opinion, holding that federal law does not preempt an Arizona law that requires businesses to verify employees' work eligibility and allows the state to revoke the business licenses of employers who knowingly hire unauthorized workers.
 Chamber of Commerce of the U.S. v.
 Whiting, 131 S. Ct.
 1968 (2011).

 Christopher Schad - 06/01/2012